Developing Outstanding Inward Investment Value Propositions: 5 Key Principles for Success...

 5. Don't Leave Your Inward Investment Value Proposition on the Shelf.

 Another thing that's often found in the world of inward investment promotion: agencies commission expensive consultancy reports to identify their unique location benefits, supported by detailed evidence and data.
-But then the report stays on the shelf, or is only occasionally pulled out to inform 'sales' proposals to individual businesses with which the agency already has direct contact (at the bottom of the marketing funnel).
+But then the report stays on the shelf, or is only occasionally pulled out to inform 'sales' proposals to individual businesses with which the agency already has direct contact (in the later stages of the marketing and sales process).

-The fact is that your Inward Investment Value Propositions, and the data that support them, should inform all of your marketing and sales activities, from the top to the bottom of your marketing funnel.
-If you don't use them to attract businesses at the early stages of location research and evaluation (notably online), you'll have a smaller pool of known investing businesses to submit customised 'sales' proposals to anyway.
-For this reason, we believe in making value proposition documents 'marketing ready' right from the start - not just turning consultancy reports into marketing materials later on.
+The fact is that your inward investment value propositions, and the data that support them, should inform all of your marketing and sales activities, throughout the process.
+If you don't use them to attract businesses in the early stages of location research and evaluation (notably online), you'll have a smaller pool of known investing businesses to submit customised 'sales' proposals to anyway.
+For this reason, we believe in making value proposition documents marketing ready right from the start - not just turning consultancy reports into marketing materials later on.
 In other words, value proposition development has to be an intrinsic part of your overall inward investment marketing and 'sales' strategy.

 Author: